flipperdevices/flipperzero-firmware/README.md

 - Reset settings (Puts all the settings back to the defaults)
 ## Playlist editor:
 - Delete playlist (Deletes the selected playlist)
-- Rename playlist (Renames the selected playlist the new name provided)
+- Rename playlist (Renames the selected playlist to the new name provided)
+- View playlist content (Allows you to view the items in the playlist)
 ## Development plans/ideas:
 Things i would like to add:
 - Ability to add cards to playlists
 - Ability to remove cards from the playlist

+These features are not guaranteed to be added but are being looked at as features to add

 Any feedback is welcome and would be very much appreciated